Skip to content

 const { errno, stdout } = exec("getprop ro.product.model");

-For another example, you can make the web page display full screen, or display a toast.
+You can also make the page full screen or display a toast.

 API documentation